Pure Geometric Branes and Mass Hierarchy: Gravitational Fluctuations

 As is well known, RS1 model can provide an exponential twist mechanism to solve the hierarchy problem relying on the exponential warp factor and two-brane configuration.
 Thus we simply discuss the possibility of solving the mass hierarchy problem based on our simple model.
-Due to the embedding of branes in a Weyl bulk, some interesting features are expected to emerge.
-As in \cite{Randall1999}, including only the massless zero mode in the fluctuation metric (\ref{Perturbational_Metic}) \beq ds^2_5=a^2(z)\big[g^{(4)}_{\mu\nu}(x)dx^\mu dx^\nu + dz^2\big]=a^2(z)\lt[(\eta_{\mu\nu}+h^{0}_{\mu\nu}(x))dx^\mu dx^\nu + dz^2\rt]. \eeq This will provide the gravitational fields in our effective theory.
+As in Ref. \refcite{Randall1999}, including only the massless zero mode in the fluctuation metric (\ref{Perturbational_Metic}) \beq ds^2_5=a^2(z)\big[g^{(4)}_{\mu\nu}(x)dx^\mu dx^\nu + dz^2\big]=a^2(z)\lt[(\eta_{\mu\nu}+h^{0}_{\mu\nu}(x))dx^\mu dx^\nu + dz^2\rt]. \eeq This will provide the gravitational fields in the effective theory.
 Here we note that since we have assumed that the Weyl scalar depends only on the extra dimension, the condition (\ref{Weyl_Condition}) on these thin branes is $\tilde\nabla_{\alpha}\tilde g_{\mu\nu}=\omega_{\alpha}\tilde g_{\mu\nu}=0$, and this implies that the connection ${\Gamma^{(4)\lambda}}_{\mu\nu}$ is just the Christoffel symbol constituted by the induced metric $\tilde g_{\mu\nu}(x)=a^2(z_0)g^{(4)}_{\mu\nu}(x)$ on the brane located at $z_0$.
 Thus the geometry of these thin branes is actually Riemannian.